 The Federalist Papers were printed in newspapers across the country and explained why the new constitution was valuable.

 When George Washington was elected president in 1789, he made Hamilton the first American Secretary of the Treasury.
 The Secretary of the Treasury is responsible for overseeing currency, or money, and economic affairs in the United States.

-In 1800, Thomas Jefferson was elected president, and Aaron Burr was elected to be his vice president.
+In 1800, Thomas Jefferson was elected president, and Aaron Burr was elected vice president.
 Throughout the election, Hamilton opposed Burr and wrote negative articles about him in newspapers.

-In the 1700s and 1800s, when men had a disagreement, they could challenge one another to a duel.
-In a duel, both men would face one another and fire a weapon.
+In the 1700s and 1800s, men could challenge one another to a duel when they disagreed.
+Both men would face one another in a duel and fire a weapon.
 Typically, at least one of the men would be killed.

 During the duel against Burr, Hamilton was shot and killed.
 Even though Hamilton’s life was cut short, he still accomplished many great things during the American Revolution and the early years of the United States.

-To continue learning about Alexander Hamilton, watch the video below and continue adding to the list of accomplishments you have been creating.
+Watch the video below to learn more about Alexander Hamilton and continue adding to the list of accomplishments you have been creating.